 Several studies and quite a few news reports have said that CHS is on the rise, and linked this to the increasing number of places where cannabis is legal for recreational and medicinal use.
 However, this is as yet unproven.

-The first case of cannabis hyperemesis in the Netherlands was reported in 2005 despite cannabis having been decriminalised there since the early 70s, and it certainly isn’t an epidemic.
-There are no reported cases in Portugal (decriminalised 2001), nor Uruguay (legalised in 2017).
+The first case of cannabis hyperemesis in the Netherlands was reported in 2005 despite cannabis having been decriminalized there since the early 70s, and it certainly isn’t an epidemic.
+There are no reported cases in Portugal (decriminalized 2001), nor Uruguay (legalized in 2017).